joelsita/project-one/README.md

 - All videos and pictures are from <a href="https://www.facebook.com/magloire.ndongo1" target="_blank">Mags foundation </a>

 ## Acknowledgements
 I would like to thank my mentor Spence for the help and support.
-I would like to also thank my wife, family and friend for the incrediably support support they have showed me during this project by doing all the testing for me.
+I would like to also thank my wife, family and friend for the incredible support they have showed me during this project by doing all the testing for me.